courtiol/packtrack/README.md

 - better tracking (not all namespaces are being tracked in all circumstances)
 - information collected will not disappear when you close R (by means of the package __{later}__ and/or __{callr}__ or __{processx}__)
-- companion functions to explore the collected data and help you diagnose which packages can be safely deleted
+- companion functions to explore the collected data and help you diagnose which R packages can be safely deleted from your system

 ## CRAN release?

-Under the current implementation, the tracking procedure implies overriding an R base function, which is against CRAN policies (for good reasons).
+Under the current implementation, the tracking procedure implies overriding a base function, which is against CRAN policies (for good reasons).
 It would be possible to do similar things without overriding any function, but that would imply to run a loop in the background.
 Such a loop would be needed to regularly check which namespaces have been loaded and update the list of packages that have been used.
-The result would be almost the same, but such a loop would use system resources.
-One difference is that the tracking would also not be able to count how many import of the same package have been performed but perhaps, this information is not really interesting anyhow...
+The result would be almost the same, but such a loop would use more system resources and one difference is that the tracking would also not be able to count how many imports of the same package have been performed (but perhaps, this information is not really interesting anyhow...).

 ## Help \& feedbacks wanted!

-If you find that this is an idea worth pursuing, please let me know.
+If you find that this package is an idea worth pursuing, please let me know.
-Also, developing is always more fun when it becomes a collaborative work.
+Developing is always more fun when it becomes a collaborative work.
-So please email me or leave an issue if you want to get involved!
+So please also email me (or leave an issue) if you want to get involved!